DFedizko/DFedizko/README.md

 <h2 align="center">About Me</h2>

-- 🧑🏻‍💻 Currently working as a full-stack software engineer at Klubi.
+- 🧑🏻‍💻 Currently working as a full-stack software engineer at <a href="https://www.klubi.com.br/" target="_blank">Klubi</a>.
 - 🎓 I’m currently pursuing a Bachelor’s Degree in Software Engineering at FIAP (5/8).
 - 💻 Lately, I've been studying more about design as a whole - hexagonal architecture, clean architecture, event-driven architecture, domain-driven design, and concepts like message queues and events.